 Where to buy: Pupstache dog birthday mini party box ($40, Pawty in a Box)

 8. Create a personalized dog birthday shirt or bandana

 The best part about birthdays?
 Telling everybody about it!
 Your Name Here Bowtique has a super-cute selection of personalized clothing, including name bandanas for dogs.
 Paired with a cute letterboard sign, these make for an unstoppable photoshoot!

 9. Bake a cake or order something custom

 There are cakes, and then there are CAKES.
 You know, the kind of cakes you can’t eat because they’re so pretty.
 For her dogs’ recent birthday, owner of the pet boutique Big & Little Dogs threw an epic party for her pups, complete with a cake to remember.

 If you’re not sure how to make a dog cake this pretty on your own, The Spotted Dog Bakery produces insanely Instagrammable pet-friendly eats, like their 3D custom portrait cake (which they deliver nationwide, DM for details) featuring your pet’s intricate likeness.
 If narcissism isn’t your dog’s thing and you prefer something fresh from your own oven, pet-friendly cake recipes abound on Pinterest.
 Just choose your dog’s favorite flavor and top your creation off with dog treats.

 10. Give the gift of a doggy ball pit

 It’s what Amazon Prime was invented for: late-night orders of random supplies for your dog’s big birthday!
-Your pup will have a ball — or 40! — when you fashion an impromptu pit out of a plastic baby pool or other large container and fill it with colorful pet-safe balls for them to swim around in (minus the water).
-Throw your pup’s favorite treats in the mix for an added challenge, and significantly more action in your Boomerangs.
+Your pup will have a ball — or 40! — when you fashion an impromptu ball pit out of a plastic baby pool and colorful balls a la Petunia Pickles GSP.
+Throw your pup’s favorite treats in the mix for an added challenge and significantly more action in your videos.